dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 > onchain zaps don’t need to be tied to an npub.
 You can do onchain zaps via
 > silent payments (this is the proper way to do it, not the retarded current spec)

-He also has a good point about the unintended dust attack issue:
+He also has a point about dust amounts:

 > We can discourage people using dust amounts by automatically choosing lightning
 > zaps for small amounts and onchain zaps over a certain limit.

+That would get rid of unintended dusting, which is at least something.
+But it won't get rid of malicious dust attacks.

 At least there's some sanity to be found.
 The [discussion is ongoing][ants].